45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 Additionally, while this New York City travel guide is full of tons of fun activities you can enjoy for free in NYC, if you do plan on seeing a lot of the top attractions, one of the most affordable ways is through one of the NYC passes.

 They include the top NYC attractions at a better rate since it’s all bundled together.
-I’d highly consider looking into it if you want to do things like the Empire State Building, Top of the Rock, The Edge at the Hudson Yards, and the Ferry to Ellis Island.
+I’d highly consider looking into it if you want to do things like the Empire State Building, Top of the Rock, The Edge at the Hudson Yards, and the Ferry to the Statue of Liberty and Ellis Island.
+You can learn more about those passes in my New York Travel Guide.

 All the passes work great, so when deciding which pass is best for you, just choose the pass that offers the most attractions you would like to see and do!